sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Account, Users, and Roles

-The account page brings you to a few pages where you can (re)set you personal information or password.
-You can also monitor your past sessions or enable TFA via an Authenticator (currently disabled).
+On the account page you can (re)set you personal information or password.
+You can also monitor your past sessions or enable 2FA via an Authenticator (currently disabled).

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Account%20(2).png)</kbd>
 _Figure 13.
-The account page which allows setting e.g. contact details (left) and reset passwords (right)._
+The account page with contact details (left) and reset passwords (right)._

-If you have the correct access rights (role) for it you can also create new Users for the selected realm and decide which roles they will get assigned.
+If you have the correct access rights (role or permissions) for it you can also create new users for the selected realm.

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Users.png)</kbd>
 _Figure 14.
-Creating users for a selected Realm and assigning roles_
+Creating users for a selected realm and assigning roles_

-Same for the Roles.
-If you have the correct access rights you are allowed to create, adjust and enable roles.
-These roles define which parts of the system you are allowed to Read or Write to, e.g. system settings, assets, attributes, map, or rules.
+Same for the Roles, with required permissions you can create and edit roles.
+These roles define which parts of the system a user is allowed to Read or Write, e.g. system settings, assets, attributes, map, or rules.

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Roles.png)</kbd>
 _Figure 15.
-Roles can be defined which can be linked to individual users_
+Roles are made of a set of permissions_

 ## Realms

-Only the Master realm Admin user can create `Realms` by accessing the master realm https://youradress/manager.
+Only the Master realm Admin user can create `Realms` by accessing the master realm `https://youradress/manager`.
 Realms are separated projects which can be used for individual users or customers of your platform.
-Individual Realms can be reached at https://youradress/manager/?realm=realmname.
+Individual Realms can be reached at `https://youradress/manager/?realm=realmname`.

-You can create a realm by adding a `Realm` name (single word, small letters), and a `Friendly name`.
+You can create a realm by adding a `Realm` name (single word, lower case letters), and a `Friendly name`.
 You can (temporarily) disable realms, which blocks access for any user.

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Realms.png)</kbd>
 _Figure 16.
 Realms can be created to manage multiple independent projects within one OpenRemote instance_

 # Manager APIs

-OpenRemote also allows for interacting with the platform without using the UI.
-This can be used to synchronise attribute data with external clients, but also for a wider range of functions, e.g. accessing configurations, or creating new assets.
-To be able to authenticate you'll need to create a service user first.
+The Manager APIs let you interact with OpenRemote without using the UI.
+This can be used to e.g synchronize attribute data with external clients, accessing configurations, or creating new assets.
+To authenticate you'll need to create a service user first on the Users page.
 Next you have three types of APIs to choose from: HTTP, Websocket and MQTT.

 ## Service users